Himalayan Yoga Academy

 In Nepal, OX (Bull) fight is organized as part of Makar Sankranti festivities, especially in Nuwakot, Dhading Districts and around.

-2021 Makar Sankranti: Know why Uttarayan is significant
+2021 Makar Sankranti: Know why Uttaraayana is significant

-Uttarayan is traditionally known to be a period of divinity and new beginning.
-Uttarayaṇ is derived from two Sanskrit words ‘uttara’ or north and ‘ayana’ or movement, indicating a northward movement of the Sun.
-In Mahabharata, Bheeshma Pitamaha chose the day of Uttarayan to die.
-Bheeshma had a special boon of Ichha Mrityu or death according to his will and he waited on his death bed of arrows until Uttarayan.
-In Nepal, on the day of Makar-sankranti, National Yoga Day is also celebrated
+Uttaraayana is traditionally known to be a period of divinity and a new beginning.
+Uttaraayaṇa is derived from two Sanskrit words ‘uttara’ or north and ‘ayana’ or movement, indicating a northward movement of the Sun.
+In Mahabharata, Bheeshma Pitamaha chose the day of Uttaraayana to die.
+Bheeshma had a special boon of Ichha Mrityu or death according to his will and he waited on his death bed of arrows until Uttaraayana.
+In Nepal, on the day of Makar-Sankranti, National Yoga Day is also celebrated.

 national yoga day